 - a.
 Athletes selected for and committing to the Senior National Team Training Program, including athletes with WPC Approved Professional League contracts (Annex A of the Water Polo Canada Athlete Agreement) in the following order: - i.
 Athlete meeting the requirements SR1 and SR2 carding nominations (section 2.2.a) by having played minutes in an official game at World championships or Olympic Games.
-As previously stated in section 2.2.a of this document, in order for an athlete who was carded SR1 in the previous cycle to benefit from an SR2 carding level, he or she must maintain a Top-13 ranking on the Water Polo Canada National depth chart applicable to that carding cycle. - ii.
-Athlete meeting the requirements of SR nominations as prioritized by the national team depth chart.
+As previously stated in section 2.2.a of this document, in order for an athlete who was carded SR1 in the previous cycle to benefit from an SR2 carding level, he or she must maintain a Top-

-- b.
-Remaining carding allocations will be nominated using the following guidelines for prioritization of National Team Training Program or National Team Age Group athletes committing to the National Training Program: - Ranking on the National Team depth chart.
-The nominated athletes must be available to attend key events as determined by the Senior National Team Head Coach and must be in a training situation deemed suitable by the Senior National Team Head Coach.
+- 13 ranking on the Water Polo Canada National depth chart applicable to that carding cycle. - ii.
+Athlete meeting the requirements of SR nominations as prioritized by the national team depth chart. - b.
+Remaining carding allocations will be nominated using the following guidelines for prioritization of National Team Training Program athletes committing to the National Training Program: - Ranking on the National Team depth chart.
+The nominated athletes must be available to attend key events as determined by the Senior National Team Head Coach and must be in a training situation deemed suitable by the Senior National Team Head Coach. - c.
+Athletes seeking re-nomination for health-related circumstances (or pregnancy), as outlined below: